sixcrm/SixCRMServerless/README.md

 We're using ESLint (http://eslint.org/) for linting.
 Initial set of rules is fairly relaxed, and we should slowly add more rules as the codebase and style stabilizes.

 In order to run linter, execute `npm run lint`.
-Results will be written to `coverage/lint.html`.

 ## Known Issues